Skip to content

 • )SH or )CMD with no argument produces a "Feature disabled in this environment" message.

-• If the interpreter and RIDE were started independently and then connected to each other, then the use of these features will appear to hang the Dyalog Session that is running through RIDE.
+• If the interpreter and Ride were started independently and then connected to each other, then the use of these features will appear to hang the Dyalog Session that is running through Ride.
 However, the Dyalog Session can be recovered by locating the operating system terminal/command window and using it to complete the operation.
 If there is no operating system terminal/command window, then the Dyalog Session is irrecoverable.